 Air Conditioner Prices by Unit Size & Ton

 Another factor that will impact the price of an air conditioner is its size, aka its cooling capacity.
 Air conditioner size is based on how much heat the unit can remove from a space in one hour.
-Size can be measured in tons or British thermal units (BTUs).
+Size can be measured in tons or British thermal units (BTUs), with one ton being equal to 12,000 BTUs.

 It’s important to size your air conditioner properly so that it will cool your space efficiently and effectively.
 Beyond that, getting the right size is also important for the lifespan of the unit and controlling humidity levels in your home.

-Sizing is based in part on square footage, or the size of the space you need to cool.
-The larger the space, the bigger the air conditioner.
+Sizing is based in part on square footage, or the size of the space you need to cool as well as the layout of your home, whether it’s a bungalow, 2-storey semi-detached or a 2 or 3-storey detached home for example.

 But there are a number of other factors that have to be considered as well, including the height of the ceilings, how much sun/shade the building gets, and how well insulated the space is.
 You can learn more about sizing an air conditioner in the sizing section of our central air conditioner buyer guide.